Functional Hypothyroidism Case study #1: Weight Gain, Elevated Blood Pressure, Finger Numbness, Indigestion, and Snoring (Trouble Sleeping)

 Any natural or functional approach to thyroid health must ask the question: why is the thyroid malfunctioning?
 In many cases, the thyroid is really the victim of stress response or immune system malfunction.
 Drug therapy, while necessary in some situations, does not correct the cause, but merely handles the effect.
 Without correcting the cause—an imbalanced stress response, impaired sugar metabolism, dysregulated immune system activity, or other cause (yes there are several more)—the individual will not get well and may need drugs for life.

-Nutrition Response Testing and Functional Medicine are excellent for identifying the root cause of why the thyroid is malfunctioning.
-Usual suspects include food sensitivities (especially wheat, dairy, and sugar), heavy metal and chemical toxicity, disturbances in the bio-energetic field (sounds weird-o but it’s not really), chronic infections (Lyme being only one possibility).
+Nutrition Response Testing, a muscle biofeedback system we use in our office, is excellent for identifying the root cause of why the thyroid is malfunctioning.
+Usual suspects include: food sensitivities (especially wheat, dairy and sugar), heavy metal and chemical toxicity, disturbances in the bio-energetic field (sound weird-o but it’s not really), chronic infections (Lyme being only one possibility).
 Other organs and organ systems must often be supported as well, such as the adrenals, heart, liver, gall bladder, and stomach.
-Iodine is sometimes needed but more often will make thyroid issues worse.
+Iodine is sometimes needed but can make thyroid issues worse.

 Does this sound like you?
 Are you tired of chasing symptoms, tired of a cookie-cutter approach?
 Are you ready for a Natural Health Solution?